Chinese New Year 2026 in Thailand: Dates, Locations and Festivities

 Traditionally, the elements are associated with a colour.
 Wood is associated with green, fire with red, earth with yellow or ochre, metal with white and water with black or blue.

-According to Chinese astrology, the main characteristics of people born under the sign of the Wood Snake are :
+According to Chinese astrology, those born under the sign of the Fire Horse are known for:

 Compatibility :